matteoforlini/D-RMGPT/README.md

 # D-RMGPT: Robot-assisted collaborative tasks driven by large multimodal models

-This repository contains all the code required to assist human in an assembly task using GPT-4V LMM model and an Universal Robot 5e manipulator.
+This repository contains all the code required to assist human in a two different assembly tasks using GPT-4V (now substituted with gpt-4o) LMM model and an Universal Robot 5e or KUKA LBR iiwa 7 R800 manipulator.
 The work presents the **Detection-Robot Management GPT (D-RMGPT), a robot-assisted assembly planner based on Large Multimodal Models (LMM)**.
 This system can assist inexperienced operators in assembly tasks without requiring any markers or previous training. **D-RMGPT** is composed of **DetGPT-V** and **R-ManGPT**.
 DetGPT-V, based on GPT-4V(vision), perceives the surrounding environment through one-shot analysis of prompted images of the current assembly stage and the list of components to be assembled.
 It identifies which components have already been assembled by analysing their features and assembly requirements.
-R-ManGPT, based on GPT-4, plans the next component to be assembled and generates the robot’s discrete actions to deliver it to the human co-worker.
+R-ManGPT, plans the next component to be assembled and generates the robot’s discrete actions to deliver it to the human co-worker.
 Our research group, born from the collobaration between <a href="https://mdm.univpm.it/mdm/en/home-page-eng/">Università Politecnica delle Marche</a>  and <a href="http://www2.dem.uc.pt/pedro.neto/">University of Coimbra</a> believes that this framework will serve as an effective assistant to help an inexperienced operator to perform any assembly task.
 The results of our work are presented and discussed in detail in our <a href="https://arxiv.org/pdf/2408.11761">paper</a> and our <a href="https://robotics-and-ai.github.io/LMMmodels/">project page</a>.